Easy Egg Roll in a Bowl with Coleslaw Mix

 Bang bang sauce mixed in a glass jar with a gold spoon.

-• Eggs - Once the ingredients combine, create a well in the center of the pan, and add scrambled eggs similar to fried rice
+• Eggs - Once the ingredients combine, create a space in the center of the pan, and add scrambled eggs similar to fried rice

 • Veggies - Use any additional vegetables you like best such as mushrooms, bell peppers, or bok choy.